How to quickly scan a pack of documents

-Efficiency of your work with a scanner depends on both the capabilities of your scanner hardware
+The efficiency of your work with a scanner depends on the software you use.

 With a flatbed scanner you have to run the scanning process manually for each page of the document.

 You put a document page to the scanner,

 click the Scan button with your mouse in the scanning app,